*Published on 1st June 2017*

-Total existing home sales of all home styles were up 4.4% to a seasonally adjusted annual rate of 5.71 million in March from a downwardly revised 5.47 million in February.
-The March sales pace is 5.9% up on a year ago and surpasses January as the nations best month for sales since February 2007 (5.79 million).
-The median existing home price for all housing types was $236,400, up 6.8% from March 2016 ($221,400) with the March price increase marking the 61st consecutive month of year on year gains.
-Total housing inventory at the end of March was higher by 5.8% at 1.83 million existing homes available for sale, but remains 6.6% down from the levels of a year ago (1.96 million) and has now fallen year on year for 22 consecutive months.
-Unsold inventory reflects a 3.8 month supply level at the current sales pace which was unchanged from February.
-Properties typically spent 34 days on the market in March, which is down from 45 days in February and 47 days seen a year ago.
-Short sales were on the market the longest at a median of 90 days, while foreclosures sold in an average 52 days and non distressed homes taking 32 days.
-By type single family home sales were up 4.3% to a seasonally adjusted annual rate of 5.08 million from 4.87 million in February to be 6.1% above the 4.79 million pace of a year ago.
-The median existing single family home price stood at $237,800 in March, up 6.6% from March 2016.
-Existing condominium and co-op sales increased 5% to a seasonally adjusted annual rate of 630,000 units and are now 5% higher than a year ago.
-The median existing condo price was $224,700, which is 8% up on a year ago.
+Total existing home sales covering completed transactions for single family homes, townhomes, condominiums and co-ops was down 2.3% to a seasonally adjusted annual rate of 5.57 million in April from a downwardly revised 5.70 million in March.
+Despite last months decline, sales are still 1.6% up on a year ago and at the fourth highest pace over the past year.
+The median existing home price for all housing types was $244,800, up 6% from April 2016 ($230,900).
+Total housing inventory at the end of April was up 7.2% to 1.93 million existing homes available for sale, but remains 9% lower than a year ago and has now fallen year on year for 23 consecutive months.
+Unsold inventory is at a 4.2 month supply at the current sales pace, which is down from a 4.6 month level a year ago.
+Properties typically spent 29 days on the market which is down from 34 days in March and 39 days a year ago, and surpasses last Mays 32 days as the shortest time frame since NAR began tracking in May 2011.
+Short sales were on the market for the longest period of time at a median 88 days while foreclosures sold in 46 days and non distressed closings took 28 days.
+Cash purchases amounted to 21% of all transactions, down from 23% in March and 24% a year ago.
+Distressed sales of foreclosures and short sales represented 5% of all closings (3% bank owned and 2% short sales) in April, down from 6% in March and 7% a year ago.
+Foreclosures sold for an average discount of 18% under market value while short sales discounted at an average 12%.
+Single family home sales were down 2.4% to a seasonally adjusted annual rate of 4.95 million in April from 5.07 million in March, but are still 1.6% above the 4.87 million pace of a year ago.
+The median existing single family home price was $246,100 during April, up 6.1% from April 2016.
+Existing condominium and co-op sales declined 1.6% to a seasonally adjusted annual rate of 620,000 units in April, but are still 1.6% higher than a year ago.
+The median existing condo price was $234,600 in April, which is 5.6% above a year ago.

 U.S Prime Interest Rate = 0.75%